sara-ngo/sara-ngo/README.md

    <p>
-     <i>A comp-sci undergraduate student and a aspiring software developer with good problem-solving skills.
-Able to perform well in a team.
-Passionate about coding and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.
-Also regularly write technical content and articles for various popular tech sites.</i>
+     <i>A Computer Science undergraduate student and a aspiring software developer with good problem-solving skills and curiousity.
+Excellent and responsible team player.
+Passionate about web developmement and equipped with a diverse and promising skill-set, placing a special emphasis on writing good quality code.</i>
    </p>